Erin Maye Quade

 Erin Maye Quade (born March 12, 1986) is an American politician from the state of Minnesota.
-A member of the Democratic–Farmer–Labor (DFL) Party, she served in the Minnesota House of Representatives from 2017 to 2019.
-She was the DFL-endorsed candidate for lieutenant governor as Erin Murphy's running mate in 2018, and the first LGBTQ person to be endorsed on the ticket of a major Minnesota political party.
+A member of the Democratic–Farmer–Labor Party (DFL), she was elected to the Minnesota Senate in 2022.

+A former staffer for U.S. Representative Keith Ellison, Maye Quade served in the Minnesota House of Representatives from 2017 to 2019.
+In 2018, she was a candidate for lieutenant governor of Minnesota, serving as Erin Murphy's running mate.
+The DFL endorsed the Murphy-Maye Quade ticket, making Maye Quade the first LGBTQ person to be endorsed on a major Minnesota political party's ticket.
-Maye Quade was elected to the Minnesota Senate in 2022.
-She was sworn in on January, 3, 2023.

 Early life and education

-Maye Quade is biracial.
+Maye Quade is biracial: her mother is white and her father is Black.
+She was raised Lutheran.
 She graduated from Eastview High School in Apple Valley, Minnesota, in 2004, and from the University of St. Thomas in Saint Paul with a Bachelor of Arts in political science and justice and peace studies in 2008.
+She began organizing on campus in support of social justice causes affecting queer professors, disabled students, and other issues.

 Career

 After college, Maye Quade became a community organizer.
 She worked as a staffer for U.S. Representative Keith Ellison, who encouraged her to run for office.

+In 2024, Maye Quade was selected to join the Future Caucus 2025-2026 Innovation Fellowship as a member of the Prenatal-to-Three cohort, recognizing her work in healthcare policy as a member of the Minnesota legislature.